-The freshman All-American was stopped after a university police officer saw the white 1999 Cadillac Watkins was driving scrape against a curb on campus and because the Florida temporary tag on the car was not illuminated, according to the police report.
+The freshman All-American was stopped after a university police officer saw the white 1999 Cadillac he was driving scrape against a curb on campus and because the Florida temporary tag on the car was not illuminated, according to the police report.
 When the officer pulled the car over in a campus area parking lot, he smelled marijuana.

-The officer asked Watkins if there was a reason the car smelled like marijuana.
+The officer asked Watkins if there was a reason the car smelled smell like marijuana.
 Watkins said, “No, I just got the car not long ago,” according to the police report.

-Watkins was transported and held at city police.
+Watkins was held by city police.

 Both chargers are misdemeanors and Watkins was released on a $1,620 bond Friday.

 Watkins issued an apologetic statement Friday afternoon.

 “I made a mistake last night and I am truly sorry for my actions,” Watkins said.
 “I let the team down, the coaches down and this University down.
 I will learn from this.
 I will accept any discipline Coach Swinney and the University issues.”

 Swinney indicated there will be discipline for Watkins, whose status figures to now be in jeopardy for Clemson’s season-opener against Auburn in the Georgia Dome in September.